foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-_As RDA **schema-less** encoding is not fixed to a defined data structure, it can be flexibily adapted depending on the application, and is most suitable for exchanging data between distributed, independent programs, as it allows a program to flexibly adapt to uncontrolled data structure changes (eg. caused by the other party), and remain compatible in the data communication._
+As you can see in the examples, in RDA's **schema-less** encoding, it first defines the delimiter chars ("delimiters") at the begining of the string, where the number of the delimiters equals or is greater than the required storage space's array dimensions.
+Then in the string, following these defined delimiters, it encodes data elements at different locations in the multi-dimensional array using the defined delimiters (accordingly to the intended dimemsion level) to separate these data elements.[^2]

+[^2]: A more detailed explanation of RDA encoding rule can be found in this repo's wiki.

-## The Problem To Solve
+## The Problem (To Solve) And The Idea

 Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other to form a collaborative distributed solution.
-Exchanging data in such cases is normally complicated and requires extra effort because of the implied diversity and uncertainty - the programs can have a different business and data model, be written in different languages, executed in separate computer environments, and can be developed and maintained by different parties.
-The conventional approach for cross-program data exchange typically involves building a dedicated pipeline connecting the communicating parties and having an 'agreed' format (i.e. a schema) for the data exchange.
+In these cases exchanging data is normally complicated because of the implied diversity and uncertainty, as the programs can be developed and maintained by different parties, having a different business and data model, written in different languages, executed in separate computer environments, and so on.
+The conventional approach for cross-program data exchange typically involves building a pipeline on dedicated hardware connecting the communicating parties, and either having an 'agreed' format (i.e. a schema) for the data exchange or having the pipeline to do the data format convertion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Developing a dedicated connection for every application with a different data model is likely time-consuming and costly.
-The ongoing cost of managing data exchange over schema-based connections can also be significant because the connected programs become “tightly coupled” by these connections, if one of the programs has evolved and the data model needs to be changed, a developed solution often requires significant modification or using a dedicated middleware system to mediate the data model transformation.
+Such an approach is likely time-consuming and costly, and the ongoing cost of managing data exchange over schema-based connections can also be significant because the connected programs have been “tightly coupled” by these connections - i.e. if one of the programs has evolved and the data model needs to be changed, a developed solution often requires significant modification or using a dedicated middleware system to mediate the data model transformation.

-In an analogy, building ad-hoc schema-bound data exchange solutions is like sending parcels to people without using the Post Office, but doing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.
+In an analogy, such data exchange solutions is like sending parcels to people through adhoc transport and delivery arrarangements instead of using the Post Office. but doing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>